canhld94/HeteroServing/README.md

 └── test
 ```

-## How to build
+## How to build the project

-Make sure you install CMake and Conan
+Make sure you have CMake and Conan

 ```SH
 git clone https://github.com/canhld94/something.git